srushtiparsh13-rgb/Hotel-manger/README.md

 - React
 - Vite

-This project is intended for educational purposes to demonstrate a complete beginner-friendly Full-Stack CRUD application with REST APIs.
+This project is intended for educational purposes and demonstrates a complete beginner-friendly Full-Stack CRUD application using Express.js, SQLite, React, and REST APIs.